Training Course on Gender Equality in Disaster Risk Reduction

-The three day course will be conducted based on adult learning methodogies and tools with a heavy emphasis on practical application of case studies.
-Interactice tools and role play will demonstrate practical aspects while theortical basis will be provided.
+The three day course will be conducted based on adult learning methodologies and tools with a heavy emphasis on practical application of case studies.
+Interactive tools and role play will demonstrate practical aspects while theoretical basis will be provided.
 Participants are encouraged to bring their own program frameworks to use as the main learning tools and to ensure practical application of the lessons and concepts discussed.

-Project staff, government and non-government partners who are involved in the design, implementation, monitoring and evaluation of climate change and disaster risk reduction activities.
-The training will include practical guidance on addressing gender and women’s empowerment in climate change and disaster risk reduction.
-It will provide practical application of Sendai Framework of Action, including specific guidance on AMCDRR outcome documents, as well as tools to link sustainable development goals, Paris Agreement and Agenda for Humanity.
+Project staff, government and non-government partners who are involved in design, implementation, monitoring and evaluation of climate change and disaster risk reduction programs.
+The training will include practical guidance on addressing gender and women’s empowerment in disaster risk reduction programs.
+It will provide practical application of gender mainstreaming in disaster risk reduction projects/programs.

 Package A without accommodation: USD1,075